MicroEJ/docs/Tutorials/tutoriallNullAnnotationJava8AndUp.rst

 Update changes
 ~~~~~~~~~~~~~~

-When editing eea files manually you may have to clean your project **Project->Clean** for the changes to take place.
+When editing eea files manually you may have to clean your project :guilabel:`Project` > :guilabel:`Clean...` for the changes to take place.
 If your changes still aren't taken into account, restart the IDE.

 It's also worth the try with automatic annotations if you encounter a problem.